metauni/metauni.github.io/about/index.md

 ## Seminar-first

 Metauni is a seminar-first institution.
 Seminars are live social events, where a small group of people work towards understanding a topic.
 They are about a personal journey, which unfolds over years.

-## Video is overrated

-In Zoom the feeling of co-presence is based on being able to see other people's faces.
-This is better than lecturing to a blank screen, but it is also [exhausting](https://psycnet.apa.org/fulltext/2021-77825-003.pdf).
-In a 3D environment you get a sense of other people paying attention to what is going on, without having to constantly see their faces and your own.

 ## Not always free